NON-STATE ACTORS IN EDUCATION

 Fee-setting: No information was found.

-Policies for vulnerable groups: According to the 2016 Act to amend the Education Act 2013, the state can assist with tuition or book allowance to students who passed the prescribed national examination on attending a recognized senior secondary school in Kiribati.
+Policies for vulnerable groups: The state can assist students with tuition fees or book allowances if they have passed the national examination and attend a senior secondary school in Kiribati.

 Quality assurance, monitoring and accountability

-School board: The Education Act 2013 dictates a school may establish its school committee comprising of, but not limited to, the representatives of teachers at the school, students of the school, parents of students of the school, the broader school community, and other persons prescribed by regulations
+School board: According to the 2013 Education Act, a school may establish a school committee comprising of the representatives of teachers, students, parents, the broader school community, and any other persons prescribed by regulations.

-School inspection: According to the 2013 Education Act the Minister can appoint officers of the Ministry to be school inspectors to enter the school premises to inspect the compliance with the requirement of registration.
+School inspection: According to the 2013 Education Act, the Minister may appoint government officers to enter and inspect school premises to ensure their compliance with the registration requirements.

-Student assessment: According to the 2016 Education Statistics, all students in grade ninth must sit for examinations to progress into senior secondary education and complete examinations at the end of senior secondary education to access further education.
+Student assessment: All students in grade ninth must sit for national examinations to progress into senior secondary education and senior secondary examinations to access further education.
 The Standardised Tests in Achievement in Kiribati (STAKI) are conducted every two years for students in years four and six.

-Diplomas and degrees: According to the Education Act 2013, the Minister may establish criteria for awarding a certificate to students upon educational completion.
+Diplomas and degrees: According to the 2013 Education Act, the Minister may establish criteria for awarding a certificate to students upon completion of their education.

-Sanctions: The Education Act 2013 established that any school that does not comply with the registration conditions may be placed on a probation period for no more than two years and is required to address and remedy the deficiencies identified in the school’s operations.
-If the school fails to address the deficiencies or requirements for registration, the Minister can cancel the registration.
+Sanctions: If a school fails to comply with the registration conditions, it is placed on a probation period for no more than two years, during which it is required to address and remedy any identified deficiencies.
+If the school fails to address the deficiencies or requirements for registration, the Minister may cancel the school's registration.
 A person who operates a school without registration is liable to a monetary fine.

 3.2 Supplementary private tutoring